make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [rackstar41](https://github.com/rackstar41) for assisting with support for Rojeco V200 DU3L-VS camera pet feeder.
 - [kooori](https://github.com/kooori) for contributing support for Fanforce ceiling fan with lights.
 - [Moss51](https://github.com/Moss51) for assisting with support for Bestherm Nessa Connect panel heater.
+- [Aaronhrndz](https://github.com/Aaronhrndz) for assisting with support for Haoyunma BD100 aroma diffuser.